ALSETLab/Nordic44-Nordpool/README.md

 This work was originally developed in the context of the FP7 [iTesla project](http://www.itesla-project.eu/), and further extended within the ITEA3 [openCPS](https://itea3.org/project/opencps.html) project.

+## Installation of the repository

+The content of the repository can be installed using the following command: python setup.py install

 ## Structure of the repository

 The repository is organised as follows: